 At the IAS we work on various topics, within three broad areas: Dynamic Social Systems, Coupled Human and Natural Systems and Health Systems Complexity.
 This thematic approach allows for collaborations and innovations between different disciplines.
 We also explore methodological questions that concern all areas of research in our Foundations and Methods program.
 And the IAS contributes to policymaking by collaborating with governmental institutes and investigating the governance of complexity.

 We aim to be innovative not only in scientific research into complexity, but also in its social, ethical and political aspects.

 Scientific Director, Institute for Advanced Study

-If you want to learn more about the origin and philosophy of the institute, read this short essay written by Peter Sloot: "Curiosity, Serendipity, and Complexity - reflections from a chesterfield chair in the Sweelinck board room".
+If you want to learn more about the origin and philosophy of the institute, read this short essay written by IAS' first Scientific Director, professor Peter Sloot: "Curiosity, Serendipity, and Complexity - reflections from a chesterfield chair in the Sweelinck board room".